Darioaromero/darioaromero.github.io/_pages/appointments.md

   image: "/images/Header4-min.jpg"
 ---

 Welcome!
-Please select a month below to view available office hours and book a slot.
+Please select a month below to view available office hours (30-minute slots) and book an appointment.

 ### Instructions
 1. Click on a month to expand the schedule.